 If coconut oil doesn’t do it for you, we’re partial to La Mer Moisturizing Cream.

 “Your skin acts as an excretory system to get rid of substances that don’t agree with your body.
 In the case of dairy, it is mucus-forming and can be difficult for the body digest—which is why many people are lactose intolerant.
 So when you get too much dairy for your body to digest, it may come out in the form of cystic acne (hard, painful bumps under the skin) on the chin and jawline area.
 The consumption of milk, cheese, and yogurt may become factors that influence endogenous hormones and mimic the hormones that trigger oil production in the skin to ignite the acne process."- Renée Rouleau, celebrity esthetician

 "As soon as cysts form, dab on my Anti Bump Solution," says Rouleau.
 "It will dramatically reduce the infection and cut the healing time, at least by half.
 When used twice a week on areas prone to cysts, you may find they won’t show up at all!
 It's one of my best skincare tips.”

 Tip #11: Aim for a Restful Night's Sleep

 Need some help getting those z's?
-A melatonin supplement can help.
+A melatonin supplement may help.
 Just be sure to consult your doctor before adding new supplements to your routine.

 Tip #12: Implement More Greens

 You can also add an extra nutritional boost to your smoothies with Vibrant Health Green Vibrance Powder.